 Issues of Concern

-Islam rules prohibit alcohol, non-Halal animal fats, pork, by-products of pork, and any animals that have slaughtered in the name of another deity (i.e., other than Allah, the Abrahamic God).
-There is some difference of opinion on consuming meat not been slaughtered according to Islamic custom.
+Islam rules prohibit alcohol, non-Halal animal fats, pork, by-products of pork, and any animals that have been slaughtered in the name of another deity (i.e., other than Allah, the Abrahamic God).
+There is some difference of opinion on consuming meat not being slaughtered according to Islamic custom.
 Islam prayer times may interfere with medical care facility mealtimes, and special arrangements may need to be made.
-Some Muslims may refuse all hospital food, and accommodations may need to be made to allow food brought in from home.
-If this is not possible, provide eggs, fruits, seafood, and vegetables.
+It is not uncommon for Muslims to decline all hospital food, and they may request to allow them to bring food in from home.
+If such arrangements cannot be made, alternatives such as fruits, vegetables, eggs, and fish might be appropriate.

-During Ramadan, Muslims fast.
-Fasting means that no food or liquids, including water, is ingested between sunrise and sundown.
-It is also important to note that the Muslim calendar is not the same as the traditional calendar resulting in Ramadan landing at slightly different times of the year.
+During Ramadan, Muslims are supposed to fast from sunrise to sunset.
+Fasting implies that no food or liquids, including water, is ingested during this period.
+It is also important to note that Muslims fast according to the lunar or "Hijri" calendar, which is not the same as the traditional Gregorian calendar resulting in Ramadan landing about ten days earlier each year.
 This may result in significant health problems, especially for those with diabetes and in the summer months.
 Muslims about to begin fasting should be taught to eat pre-dawn and post-evening meals that include carbohydrates that release energy slowly.

+While fasting, patients can be at risk of both hypoglycemia and hyperglycemic complications (e.g., diabetic ketoacidosis and hyperosmolar hyperglycemic state).
 Muslim patients should be encouraged to monitor their blood sugars, especially if they are taking medications such as insulin or oral hypoglycemic agents.
-Patients must be taught the importance of breaking the fast if blood glucose levels fall to dangerous levels, and there is a risk of severe hypoglycemia.
-They should be instructed to end the fast if signs or symptoms of hypoglycemia develop.
-These patients are also at risk of developing hyperglycemia and ketoacidosis in response to fasting.
+Patients must be reminded about the need to break the fast if blood glucose levels fall to dangerously low levels.
+They should be educated about symptoms of hyperglycemic and hypoglycemic states.

 Hospitals are becoming increasingly aware that food served to Muslims must meet dietary rules, particularly with no pork products.
 This includes offering medications that don't contain pork or alcohol.
 Implementing sensitivity training to better educate workers about traditions and customs helps in maintaining cultural sensitivity in food preparation.

-The family unit, rather than the individual, is the core of the community, and there is a strong extended family support structure.
-The behavior and acts of the individual or the family are greatly influenced by the spouse, children, and relatives.
+Traditional Muslim families are nuclear with a strong extended family support structure.
+The behavior and acts of the individual or the family are greatly influenced by the spouse, children, and other relatives.
 The extended family is often consulted in all important decisions.
-The cultural values of the individual, family, and relatives all have an impact on the assessment of patients’ needs, as well as on the delivery of medical care.
+The cultural values of the individual, family, and relatives may affect the delivery of medical care.
+However, it should be established with the patient if they want others to be part of the decision-making process or not.

 Health versus Illness

-For Muslims, health is a state of physical, psychological, spiritual, and social well-being and is considered the greatest blessing God has given humankind.
+For Muslims, good health involves the intertwining of physical, psychological, spiritual, and social factors.
+Good health is considered the greatest blessing and gift God has given humankind.
 Muslim patients receive illness with patience, prayers, and meditation.
-Even Muslim patients who are not actively practicing their faith may call for spiritual or religious intervention when they are facing significant challenges.
-Muslim patients believe illness, suffering, pain, and dying as a test from God and perceive illness as a trial by which one’s sins are removed.
+It is not uncommon for Muslim patients who are not otherwise actively practicing their faith to turn to God and seek religious intervention in times of hardship.
+One of the core beliefs of all Muslims infers illness, pain, and dying as a test from God.
+They also believe that any unforeseen hardship is a test by which one’s sins are washed away.

-Medications that contain gelatin or pork-based are forbidden.
-Use gelatin-free alternatives such as antibiotic liquids or halal gelatin tablets.
-Magnesium stearate is forbidden in tablets when derived from an animal source.
-If it is an emergency and an alternative is not readily available, the drug may be used, but this should be explained to the patient.
+It should also be kept in mind that if it is an emergency, and an alternative is not readily available, any drug may be used, but this should be explained to the patient.
 Islam permits the use of any drug in a life-threatening situation.

 Fasting Muslims may create a challenge for the administration of drugs as they may refuse treatment.
 It is important for healthcare professionals to take the time to explain the importance of the medication to the patient.
 An informed and respectful approach will go a long way to helping the patient make the correct decision.